Dear Yan Lianke,

 But this is precisely what we are incapable of doing.
 In the face of reality, our sincerity and courage abandon us.
 Even when we do have this sincerity and courage, our language is still too coarse and too primitive.
 We too write Chinese, but it is as if we were trying to paint a traditional painting with a handful of hay.
 That is why not only I, but also many of our young writers look with envy at the linguistic artistry that distinguishes you and other Taiwanese writers.
 We resemble a bunch of stutterers or mutes watching professional performers take turns on the stage.

 But this goes beyond envy and includes respect.
 For me personally, this respect also stems from the fact that many of my books were first distributed via Hong Kong or Taiwan, including the ones you mentioned, “Serve the People” and “Dream of Ding Village” but also more recent works such as “The Four Books” or “The Day the Sun Died”.
 Without the generous support of the Taiwanese public and publishers, I don't even know if I would continue writing.
-Honestly, Ming-Yi: I am unable to see the publication and the re-publication of my books as calmly as you do.
+To be honest, Ming-Yi, I am unable to see the publication and the re-publication of my books as calmly as you do.

 The environment I live in has made me highly sensitive to such things.
 My readership in Hong Kong and Taiwan gives me drive and gives my writing its meaning.
 Consequently, the love I feel for Taiwanese literature is so strong that I could not put it into words, nor should I, lest I become a nuisance.